MIRA-KUMAR/Leetcode-Learning/README.md

 Note that you must do this in-place without making a copy of the array.

+# LeetCode 287.
+Find the Duplicate Number

+Given an array of integers nums containing n + 1 integers where each integer is in the range [1, n] inclusive.

+There is only one repeated number in nums, return this repeated number.

+You must solve the problem without modifying the array nums and uses only constant extra space.

 # LeetCode 290: Word Pattern

 Given a pattern and a string s, find if s follows the same pattern.